Measurement Errors in Semiparametric Generalized Regression Models: Simulations

 \section{Simulations}

-In this section, we will study the performance of the method proposed in the previous section through simulations under various scenarios.
-First, important arguments of the method will be evaluated such as smoothing selection criterion (REML vs. GCV), estimation of the density $x|w$, and basis functions and dimension.
-The default fitting method is REML and the default basis function is thin plate regression splines (TP) with basis dimension set at $40$.
+In this section, we will evaluate the performance of our method through simulations under a variety of cases, sample sizes, and response distributions.
+Considering Poisson regression, subsections 3.1--3.3 study smoothing parameter selection criteria (REML vs.\ GCV), estimation of the density $x|w$, and basis functions and dimension.
+For binary data, subsection 3.4 contrasts the prediction accuracy of the method against the Bayesian estimator.
+Subsection 3.5 assesses the effectiveness of the method when the response variable has a Gamma or negative-binomial distribution.

+Unless stated otherwise, the default smoothness selection criterion is REML with QGCV in (15) applied and the default basis function is thin plate regression splines (TP) with basis dimension set at $40$.
 The definition of this basis function and other basis functions discussed later and the penalty matrices associated with them are given in Wood~(2017).

 We assume throughout that the measurement error variance $\sigma_w^2$ is known and needs not to be estimated.
 The mean squared error (MSE) is evaluated over a grid of $101$ points covering most of the range of true predictor $x$.
 The sample size varies from $2^7$ to $2^{11}$ with $300$ simulated data-sets generated at each sample size.
-Finally, we set $S=3000$ in step (1) of the algorithm.
+Finally, we set $g=3000$ in step (1) of the algorithm.

-First consider Poisson regression with log-link.
-The true function on the $\log$ scale is $\displaystyle 2 \sin(4\pi x)$.
-The mean and standard deviation of $x$ distribution is $0.5$ and $0.25$, respectively.
-The measurement error variance is $0.141^2$.